IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-blazor.md

 - `XamLinearGauge`
     - New highlight needle was added. `HighlightValue` and `HighlightValueDisplayMode` when both are provided a value and 'Overlay' setting, this will make the main needle to appear faded and a new needle will appear.
 - `XamBulletGraph`
     - The Performance bar will now reflect a difference between the value and new `HighlightValue` when the `HighlightValueDisplayMode` is applied to the 'Overlay' setting.
-The highlight value will reflect the completed measured percentage as a filled in color while the remaining bar's appearance will appear faded to the assigned value, illustrating the performance in real-time.
+The highlight value will show a filtered/completed measured percentage as a filled in color while the remaining bar's appearance will appear faded to the assigned value, illustrating the performance in real-time.

 ### General

 - `Input`, `MaskInput`, `DateTimeInput`, `Rating`